Jean PAIN, experimenter and curious.

 The journalist, having no other immediate activities, accompanies Jean PAIN.

 After several minutes of steep trail, the two men lead to the hilltop where shines Jean PAIN's garden and where vegetables go beyond of the fence.

 The journalist, who is also a experienced gardener, is completely amazed by this vision and understands very quickly that this garden has a few secrets.

 From the earliest explanations of Jean PAIN, his initial report is forgotten and this will be an article on the extraordinary garden Jean PAIN he will release a few days later.

 This article will have the effect of a bomb and will be the starting point of a great adventure.

 Jean PAIN that thought he had found serenity and tranquility in his new job will become one of the most publicized men of the region in the seventies.

 A few days after this article, the editor of the agency NICE MATIN from Draguignan comes write a great article about the garden of Jean Pain and his experience.

-The "METHODS OF JEAN PAIN"
+The "METHODS OF JEAN PAIN" were born.